-Robert Cabot Sherman, Jr. made his TV debut on “Shindig” after getting the attention of a Hollywood agent at a cast party with his girlfriend at the time in 1964.
+Robert Cabot Sherman, Jr. made his TV debut on Shindig after getting the attention of a Hollywood agent at a cast party with his girlfriend at the time in 1964.
 Sherman had been asked by Sal Mineo to sing with his old band at that Hollywood party which was full of famous actors and agents.
-“Shindig” was a prime time rock-n-roll show that lasted from 1964 to 1966.
+Shindig was a prime time rock-n-roll show that lasted from 1964 to 1966.

-He appeared on an episode of “Honey West” and on “The Monkees”.
-His singing career took off in 1968 when he starred on the series, “Here Comes the Brides”.
+Sherman appeared on an episode of Honey West and on The Monkees.
+His singing career took off in 1968 when he starred on the series, Here Comes the Brides.
 He received gold records with “Hey, Little Woman” “Julie Do Ya Love Me?” and “Easy Come, Easy Go”.
 He toured throughout the U.S. and the world to sellout crowds of mostly screaming young teenage girls from the late 60’s to the mid 70’s.
 The screaming by the young women was so loud that it caused Bobby to have hearing loss.

-After the cancellation of ”Here Comes the Brides” in 1970, he did a huge number of guest appearances on popular television shows like “The Mod Squad”, “Emergency”,The Partridge Family”, “The Love Boat” and “Murder, She Wrote” (to name but a few).
+After the cancellation of ”Here Comes the Brides” in 1970, Sherman did a huge number of guest appearances on popular television shows like The Mod Squad, The Partridge Family, The Love Boat, and Murder, She Wrote.

 In 1998, after a 25-year absence, Bobby was part of "The Teen Idol Tour" with Peter Noone of Herman’s Hermits and the late Davy Jones of The Monkees.
 Bobby Sherman was ranked #8 in TV Guide's list of "TV's 25 Greatest Teen Idols" and has various charities that he has organized over the last few years with his wife.

 Like it?
 Share with your friends!